Table of Contents

 Alex 'Kanu7' Millar

-Alex is a British player specializing in Heads-up NLHE, playing the highest stakes on the major online poker sites.
+Alex is a British player specializing in Heads-up NLHE.
+He has been playing the highest stakes on the major online poker sites for several years.
 Born in 1985 and residing in the UK, he has been battling it out on PokerStars with screen name Kanu7, and on Full Tilt Poker with name IReadYrSoul.
 Many years ago Alex found a Russian guy on 2+2 who approached him about a solver for NLHE, and he was using a private solver to study poker.
 However, he quit playing PokerStars due to their VIP changes, and thought poker was over for him.
-Nowadays he is a coach on UpswingPoker, teaching in their course called ‘Advanded Cash Game Strategy’.
+Nowadays he is a coach on UpswingPoker, teaching in their course called ‘Advanded Cash Game Strategy’ and helping fellow players to boost their win rate.

 ’I took a year off after University to play poker before taking a job, and I was making more money from poker than I would from the job.
 I live with my gf & dog, and like football a lot – hence the screen name Kanu.
 One of the funniest stories of my on 2+2 is the Yoghurt thread.
 Once I left my computer to eat some yoghurt in the other room, and while I went away a massive fish sat down at 50/100 NLHE HU tables.
 He started losing to other regs at a very fast rate, and by the time I came back to my computer he was gone.
 He lost about 250k that session, so that was quite an expensive yoghurt for me.’